fluxrider/playlist_shuffle/README.md

 The algorithms described in this paper are nothing to brag about, but the media players I've tried put little thoughts when implementing their loop/shuffle feature.
 Simply preventing that a song be heard twice in a row, but not preventing much more than that feels cheap.

+The **Two Disjoint Shuffles** algorithm proposed in this paper has a higher variance than the simpler **Two Shuffles** solution, and retains its iterative property.

 Though I'm proposing the **Two Disjoint Shuffles** algorithm, I'd be happy if at least the **Two Shuffles** algorithm would be used more pervasively.
-The **Overlap** algorithm is much easier to implement than the disjoint one, and players like iTunes pre-shuffle the sequence to show it to you, so that algorithm would be fine in those conditions too.
+The **Overlap** algorithm is also easier to implement than the disjoint one, and players that pre-shuffle the sequence to show it to the user like iTunes does could benefit from it.

 # GitHub